carribasa/carribasa/README.md

 ### Hi, I'm Carlos Arribas 👋

-💻 Software developer and interactive experience creator using game engines 🎮
+💻 Software developer and interactive experience creator using game engines 🎮, as well as a video content creator focused on game development and video games.

 Currently, I’m working on solutions focused on Virtual Reality 🥽, where I get to do what I love most: coding, designing interactions, and building immersive environments.
 I enjoy working in teams and fostering a positive atmosphere that boosts productivity and collective growth.